dev-diaries41/waydroid-frida-starter-kit/README.md

 # Waydroid Frida Starter Kit

 This repository provides a comprehensive set of tools and information to start pentesting Android applications using Frida.
 It's specifically designed for use with **Waydroid**, but the included scripts can also be adapted for other Android devices or emulators with minimal adjustments.
-I focused on waydroid because it provides the perfect development environment pentesting and also when i was starting to pentest android apps myself, i noticed there was little information about doing it using waydroid.
+I focused on waydroid because it provides the perfect development environment for pentesting and also when i was starting to pentest android apps myself, i noticed there was little information about doing it using waydroid.

 ## Table of Contents